Spicy Peanut Soba Noodles with Ground Chicken Recipe

 Hope you love these spicy, peanut-y noodles!

 Thank you for being an amazing reader of The Savvy Spoon!
 If you loved this post, I would so appreciate you rating it below and/or leaving a comment!
-Be sure to follow me on Instagram and Facebook for more recipes, twin mom and healthy lifestyle content!
+Be sure to follow me on Instagram, TikTok and Facebook for more recipes and twin mom lifestyle content!

 Spicy Peanut Soba Noodles with Ground Chicken